habibi/habibi-cli/README.md

 # Account management
 habibi signup
 habibi signin
+# habibi signout

 # Create a new project and adds the current user as project admin.
 habibi init

 # Create a new environment in the current project and add the local .env file to it.
 Requires project admin privileges.
-habibi add <env-name>
+habibi add <environment-name>

 # Retrieve an environment and store it in the local .env file.
-For users with only one environment in the current project it's optional to provide this command with an env-name.
+For users with only one environment in the current project it's optional to provide this command with an environment-name.
-habibi pull [<env-name>]
+habibi pull [<environment-name>]

 # Update an environment based on the contents of the local .env file.
-For users with only one environment in the current project it's optional to provide this command with an env-name.
+For users with only one environment in the current project it's optional to provide this command with an environment-name.
 Requires write access to the environment.
-habibi push [<env-name>]
+habibi push [<environment-name>]

 # Share an environment with another user.
 Requires project admin privileges.
-habibi share <env-name> <email>
+habibi share <environment-name> <email>

 # Remove access for another user.
 Requires project admin privileges.
-habibi unshare <env-name> <email>
+# habibi unshare <environment-name> <email>

 # List all users and environments in the current project.
 Requires project admin privileges.
+# habibi list users
-habibi info
+# habibi list [--all-projects]

 # Dump all environments in the current project to files.
 Requires read access to the environments.
-habibi dump [--out-dir <directory-name>]
+# habibi dump [--out-dir <directory-name>]
 ```